-The sweetness of prunes balances out the savory flavors of cumin and garlic in these bite-sized meatballs that work well in wraps and sandwiches.
+The sweetness of prunes in these spiced lamb meatballs balances out the savory flavors of cumin and garlic.
+Serve them in wraps and sandwiches.

 Yield: 4 servings